gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 **Beta 1.8.0.8 (Android)**
 - Mining up a Double Slab will give you a Double Slab item depending on the type of slab used
 - Using a Bamboo based Farm, you can obtain Bedrock by using Mining Block Transfer.
 Tutorial by PRGRMR: https://www.youtube.com/watch?v=gA4l__oYjQ0, Full Tutorial Here: https://www.youtube.com/watch?v=xJ-5SR88RVs

+**1.9.0**
+- You can put Glass Bottles in a Brewing Stand via hopper
+- Brewing potions alongside glass bottles in the Brewing Stand adds a tag name "wasJustBrewed:1" to the glass bottle.
+These bottles will not stack with other bottles and will keep it's tag upon updating.
+- Mining up the Mushroom Blocks from Huge Mushrooms found in Swamps and Dark Oak Forests will give you a Mushroom Block with a data value of 0.

+**1.10.0 - beta 1.11.0.1**
+- Updating a slab from 1.10.0 to 1.11.0.1 will cause them to convert to Double Slab.
+All slabs will convert excluding all wood slabs, Petrified Oak Slabs can be converted into their double slab state.
+In versions after 1.11.0.1 they will appear as glitched slabs that cannot be placed or they will switch to different looking slabs, but they are still illegal.
+After 1.21.30 they will have the texture of double slabs.